 Revised by the Technology Coordinating Committee and approved by IWC and the President 6.19.07

-In support of its mission, Community College of Philadelphia provides access to computing and information resources for students, faculty, staff, members of the Board of Trustees and other parties that may be given access to the College’s interactive systems through a contractual association with the College within institutional priorities and financial capabilities.
+In support of its mission, Community College of Philadelphia provides access to computing and information resources for students, faculty, and staff within institutional priorities and financial capabilities.
 All members of the College community who use the College's computing and information resources1 are responsible to safeguard the integrity of these resources, respect the rights of other computing users, and abide by all pertinent license and contractual agreements.
 It is the policy of Community College of Philadelphia that all members of its community act in accordance with these responsibilities, any relevant laws and contractual obligations, and the highest standard of ethics.

-The use of information technology must remain in keeping with the philosophy and mission of Community College of Philadelphia.
-Users' must abide by this and any other relevant policies, procedures and guidelines.
+The use of information technology must remain in keeping with the philosophy and mission of the Community College of Philadelphia.
+Users must abide by this and any other relevant policies, procedures and guidelines.
 These policies and guidelines include but are not limited to:

-The College also recognizes federal, state, and local laws in regard to copyright, privacy, or any other statutes that relate to the online environment, as binding upon users of the College’s interactive system as well as employees identifying an affiliation with the College when using any social networking service.
+The College also recognizes federal, state, and local laws in regard to copyright, privacy, or any other statutes that relate to the online environment as binding upon users.

 The College makes no guarantees of any kind, either express or implied, that the functions or the services provided by or through the College's system will be error-free or without defect.
 The College will not be responsible for any damage users may suffer, including, but not limited to, loss of data or interruptions of service.
 The College is not responsible for the accuracy or quality of the information obtained through or stored on the system.
 The College will not be responsible for financial obligations arising through the unauthorized use of the system.